Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Taxonomy of CI -based AI techniques

 In Figure \ref{fig:LSTM1}, "oz," "cz," "t5," and "t6" refer to specific electrode placements or positions on the scalp in the international 10-20 system for \ac{EEG} or \ac{ERP} recordings.
 These positions represent specific areas on the scalp where electrodes are attached to measure electrical activity in the brain.
 The amplitude represents the intensity or strength of the electrical signal detected at a particular point on the scalp, reflecting the neural activity in the corresponding brain region.
 The parameters "N75," "P100," and "N145" refer to specific components or peaks of \acp{ERP} obtained from \ac{EEG} recordings. \acp{ERP} are electrical responses recorded from the brain in response to specific stimuli or events, and they reflect the neural processing associated with those stimuli.
-Besides, \( I/P \) represent inputs, \( O/P \) for output, and \(W\) represent Weights.
+Besides, \( I/P \) represent inputs, \( O/P \) for output, and \(W\) represent Weights. {Recently, \cite{kassjanski2024automated} proposes a neural network model based on \ac{Bi-LSTM} architecture for classifying hearing loss types using tonal audiometry data.
+The model achieves 99.33\% classification accuracy on external datasets.
+The system can assist general practitioners in independently classifying audiometry results, reducing the burden on audiologists and improving diagnostic accuracy.
+The study, that may help assisting \ac{CI} patients, aims to surpass the current \ac{SOTA} accuracy rate of 95.5\% achieved through \ac{DT}.}